salma-emara/aps105-book/textbook/chapters/chapter02-variables/operations.md

 3. `*` `/` `%`
 4. `+` `-`

-   (2--4) if two operands with same precedence occur, they are evaluated from left to right.
+   (2--4) if two operands with same precedence occur, they are evaluated from left to right (left-associative).
 5. `=` `+=` `-=` `*=` `/=` `%=`

-   (5) if two operands with same precedence occur, they are evaluated from right to left.
+   (5) if two operands with same precedence occur, they are evaluated from right to left (right-associative).